FaustoC/rtfam/docs/greyjoy/careless aggression and tristiger botley.md

 ---

-# Careless Aggression & Tristifer Botley
+# Careless Aggression and Tristifer Botley

 If you play **Careless Aggression** can you use **Tristifer Botley** when the opponent activates his NCU?
 :::warning[YES]